 Attachment Thinking changes our perspective on life.
 Life is perceived as a struggle and effort and we are not in charge of our lives.
 Life is in charge, not us.
 We are victims and blame everything on externalities.
 Life is about outcomes and getting to a destination, where happiness, satisfaction and success is.
 We constantly search for “it”, what is going to make our lives different, an emotion that we think is outside of ourselves.
 This emotion will change how we feel about ourselves and our lives.
 We live life in separation and isolation.
 Belonging and happiness lies in attachment, to people, things and places.
 These perspectives on life alter dramatically when we return to ourselves and to Reflective Thinking where life is perceived as a journey, a multitude of experiences to be enjoyed.
 More detail on that in the next post, Reflective Thinking.

-Attachment Thinking is destructive as it is fear-based therefore it is important to become aware of this kind of thinking and what we generate as a result, emotions, thought patterns, changes in our thinking etc. To help with this awareness, a Table was written in the book to be used as a quick reference guide in daily life.
+Attachment Thinking is destructive as it is fear-based therefore it is important to become aware of this kind of thinking and what we generate as a result, emotions, thought patterns, the past, changes in our thinking etc. To help with this awareness, a Table was written in the book to be used as a quick reference guide in daily life.
 This outlines details and insights into Attachment Thinking and the solution, Reflective Thinking.
 Awareness however comes first because without that, there is nothing to work with.

 Breaking the Cycle of Attachment Thinking

 With awareness, the two thinking tools can be used to break the cycle of Attachment Thinking and return us back to our calm, normal, genuine and authentic selves and to a different way of thinking: Reflective Thinking.
 This is covered in more detail in the post: What is Reflective Thinking?